seanslma/maki/DevOps/Helm/App/Jupyterhub.md

 Only activate the user scheduler if you have an `autoscaling` node pool.

+### userPlaceholder
+The UserPlaceholders is a powerful feature that can improve the performance and scalability of JupyterHub.

+The purpose of userPlaceholder in JupyterHub is to pre-allocate resources for users before they need them.
+This can improve the startup time of Jupyter sessions and reduce the load on the Kubernetes cluster.

+UserPlaceholders are small, lightweight pods that are deployed to the Kubernetes cluster.
+They are configured to consume the same resources as a typical Jupyter session.
+When a user requests a Jupyter session, JupyterHub will schedule the session on a userPlaceholder pod.
+This allows the Jupyter session to start immediately, without having to wait for a new pod to be deployed.

+UserPlaceholders are also useful for scaling JupyterHub.
+When the cluster is idle, JupyterHub can scale down the number of userPlaceholder pods.
+This saves resources and reduces costs.
+When new users request Jupyter sessions, JupyterHub can quickly scale up the number of userPlaceholder pods to meet the demand.

+Here are some of the benefits of using userPlaceholders in JupyterHub:
+- **Reduced startup time:** Jupyter sessions can start immediately, without having to wait for a new pod to be deployed.
+- **Reduced load on the Kubernetes cluster:** UserPlaceholders are small and lightweight pods, so they do not consume as many resources as a typical Jupyter session.
+- **Improved scalability:** JupyterHub can quickly scale up or down the number of userPlaceholder pods to meet the demand.

 ## failed to list *v1beta1.PodDisruptionBudget: the server could not find the requested resource
 https://discourse.jupyter.org/t/readiness-probe-fails-on-docker-kubernetes-deploy/17517/4
 ```